mongodb/docs/mms/source/usage.rst

 of the data collected for that process.
 On each of these pages, MMS provides the following tabs:

-- "**DB Stats**," which displays charts using data provide by the MMS agent.
+- "**DB Stats**," which displays charts using data provided by the MMS agent.

 - "**Hardware**," which displays information gathered about underlying system.
 To collect this information, you will need to install and